tannd-ds/uav-track/README.md

 # YOLOv10

-> Note: YOLOv10 is not officially part of Ultralytics, we need to setup it differently.
+> Note: YOLOv10 is not officially part of Ultralytics, we need to set up it differently.

 Clone YOLOv10 Repo
 ```sh